 Ms. Hodge has been named a Massachusetts Super Lawyer.
 In 2016 Ms. Hodge was recognized as an Up & Coming honoree by Mass Lawyers Weekly, and in 2017 she was honored by the Boston Business Journal as one of Boston’s 40 Under 40 emerging business leaders.

-Government Enforcement & Compliance: represent individuals and corporations in government and internal investigations and related litigation, and advise clients regarding compliance measures in areas including healthcare fraud, FCPA and export violations and securities fraud.
+Government Enforcement & Compliance: represent corporations and individuals in government and internal investigations and related litigation.
+Advise life sciences and other industry clients regarding proactive compliance measures to mitigate healthcare fraud risk, including False Claims Act, Anti-Kickback Statute, and Federal Food, Drug, and Cosmetic Act liability.
+Advise clients in negotiation and implementation of Corporate Integrity Agreements.
+Provide compliance advice to clients in areas including FCPA, export violations and securities fraud.

 Complex Commercial Litigation: represent leading corporations in commercial litigation, including contract disputes, patent infringement claims and securities investigations.

-- Defense of major pharmaceutical companies and individual executives in federal and state investigations into sales and marketing practices.
+Defense of major pharmaceutical and medical device companies and individual executives in federal and state investigations into sales and marketing practices.

-- Advise life sciences companies regarding patient services and patient assistance compliance measures, including roles, policies and practices.
+Advise life sciences companies regarding patient services, patient assistance, and clinical educator compliance measures, including roles, policies and practices, and defend companies in government investigations regarding these programs.

-- Advise multi-national pharmaceutical company regarding competitor activity compliance analysis and response strategy.
+Advise multi-national pharmaceutical companies regarding competitor activity compliance analyses and response strategies.

-- Advise pre-commercial pharmaceutical company regarding compliance program structure, including policies and procedures.
+Advise pre-commercial pharmaceutical companies regarding compliance program structure, including policies and procedures.

-- Represent medical device manufacturer in internal investigation of alleged employee misconduct.
+Represent medical device manufacturer in internal investigations of alleged employee misconduct.

-- Defense of health insurance company and pharmaceutical manufacturers in qui tam actions.
+Defense of pharmaceutical manufacturers and health insurance company in qui tam actions.

 Publications and Presentations